Offliners/STM32_playground/examples/led_blink/README.md

 ```

 ## Time Delay Function
 Adjust the delay time according to the value set in GPIOx_OSPEEDR.
+The delay time of this function is not accurate, and it will be explained in a later example.

 |GPIOx_OSPEEDR|Definition|Frequency|
 |-|-|-|